DanielMorales9/SparkCluster/README.md

 If you need to inject data and code into the containers use `data` and `code` volumes respectively in `/home/data` and `/home/code`.

 ## Toree
-Toree notebook will is already built, to launch a spark notebook follow the following commands:
+Apache Toree notebook is already built, to launch a spark notebook follow the following commands:
 ```bash
 docker exec -it <stack-name>_master.<id> bash
 jupyter notebook --ip 0.0.0.0 --allow-root
 ```

+Apache Toree includes SparkR, PySpark, Spark Scala and SQL.